dkharazi/notes/content/notes/classification/svm.md

 2. Move the data into a higher dimension using kernel functions
 3. Find a support vector classifier that separates the higher dimensional data into two groups

+### Introducing Kernel Functions
+- A kernel function is a way of computing the dot product of two vectors $x and $y$
+- By doing this, we're able to produce the same output as applying a transformation (e.g. polynomial) to $x$ and $y$ individually
+- The benefit of using a kernel function is a performance boost, since we're applying significantly fewer transformations

 ### The Kernel Trick
 - A kernel function is used when data are non-linearly separable in its original space
 - A kernel is a function that takes its input vectors in the original space and returns the dot product of the vectors in a feature space